Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Applications

 as well as the coefficient functions

 and

 In particular, we see that the polarization vector of the extraordinary ray is not purely transverse but encloses an angle $\varphi_{\rm ex}$ with the wavevector given by

-Hence, the ray direction (which is---in general---defined by the Poynting vector) and the direction of the wavevector do not coincide---fact which accounts for the ``extraordinary'' behaviour.
-Finally, for $\alpha \to 0$, one can show that $n_{\rm ex}^2 \to n_1^2$ and \mbox{$(\cos \varphi_{\rm ex}) \to 0$,} thus the extraordinary ray becomes purely transverse and shares the same refractive index with the ordinary ray, which is consistent with the results discussed in the case where $\hat{\vec k} = \hat{\vec a}$.
+One can show that in this case the ray direction (which is---in general---defined by the Poynting vector) and the direction of the wavevector do not coincide---fact which accounts for the ``extraordinary'' behaviour.
+Finally, for $\alpha \to 0$, one sees that $n_{\rm ex}^2 \to n_1^2$ and \mbox{$(\cos \varphi_{\rm ex}) \to 0$,} thus the extraordinary ray becomes purely transverse and shares the same refractive index with the ordinary ray, which is consistent with the results discussed in the case where $\hat{\vec k} = \hat{\vec a}$.
 All of this is in complete accordance with the standard results for birefringent materials (see e.g.~Ref.~\cite[\S\,4.5]{Bergmann}).